esmero/archipelago-deployment/docs/osx.md

 - At least 10 Gbytes of free space (to get started).
 - Being able to open a terminal.

+**Note:** Most Recent Docker Desktop for macOS removed `docker-compose` and replace it with `docker compose`.
+We updated this documentation to reflect the newer version.
+If you are running an older one, either upgrade or please replace every mention of `docker composer` with the legacy `docker-compose` when going through the steps.

 **Note:** Recent OSX (macOS) and newer Macs ship with **2 annoying things**: Apple Cloud Syncing User Folders and (wait for it) Case insensitive File Systems.
 If you are happy with your shiny new Mac (like i was) we are aware that it's better to deploy anything mounted outside of the `/User` folder or even better, in an **external drive formatted using a Case Sensitive Unix Filesystem** (Mac OS Extended (Case-sensitive, Journaled)).

 **Note 2:** "gRPC FUSE" experience may vary, recent Docker for Mac does it well.
 In older RC1 ones it was evil.
 Changing/Disabling it after having installed Archipelago may affect your S3/Minio storage accessibility.
 Please let us know what your experience on this is.